-This is the time of the year when regular and charter flights start arriving on the islands with a higher frequency, and there are lots of festivals and artistic activities going on all over the country.
+This is the time of the year when regular and charter flights start arriving on the islands with a higher frequency, and many festivals and artistic activities are going on all over the country.

 The weather is certainly warmer, and it is easy to find foreign tourists all over Greece.

-The capital, Athens, also receives more travelers who spend a few days visiting the capital to reach some of the Cycladic Islands then while every Greek port starts increasing the ferry routes to almost every Greek destination.
+Athens also receives more travelers who spend a few days visiting the capital to reach some of the Cycladic Islands then.
+At the same time, every Greek port starts increasing the ferry routes to almost every Greek destination.

-July and August can often be described as the craziest and busiest months on every island.
+July and August are often the craziest and busiest months on every island.
 Prices go up, sometimes even doubled, and finding last-minute accommodation, car rental, and even a spot in a restaurant without a reservation can be mission impossible!